timtebeek/major-migrations-made-easy-slides/slides.md

 By having the exact type available on any tree element, we can be sure to only manipulate exact matches.

-The second characteristic that sets OpenRewrite apart is the format preservation. the parser not only takes into account the functional code, but also the surrounding code style and indentation.
+The second characteristic that sets OpenRewrite apart is the format preservation.
+The parser not only takes into account the functional code, but also the surrounding code style and indentation.

 This allows us to accurately reproduce your source file, regardless of further changes.
 Any changes made through OpenRewrite, look just like a colleague worked on your code.